patiencemanzen/manirabona-patience-java/readme.md

 # Project Overview

-This repository contains three systems implemented in Java:
+This repository contains three systems implemented in Java for the only Purpose of OOP Assignment:

 1. **Motor Insurance System**: Manages insurance policies, claims, and vehicles.
 2. **Online Shopping System**: Handles shopping items, carts, and payments.